How many students and adult chaperones do I need to qualify for a field trip?

 What is the school group rate?

-2015-2016 school year rates are $8 per venue (Village, Museum, the Giant Screen Experience, or Ford Rouge Factory Tour).
+2016-2017 school year rates are $10 per venue (Village, Museum, or Ford Rouge Factory Tour) and $8.50 for admission to the Giant Screen Experience.
 The rate is the same for students and adult chaperones.
 A minimum of 15 students is required to obtain the discounted rate.
 In order to ensure an appropriate student-to-adult chaperone ratio, The Henry Ford will provide one complimentary ticket for the Village, Museum, and the Ford Rouge Factory Tour for every 10 students booked on the field trip.
 All guests pay for Giant Screen Experience tickets.

 Does my group have to arrive together?